 There are some awesome things in there, like searching for and starting a YouTube video from the awesomebar, in the awesomebar.
 The path you need to take from inputting something to finding what you want is greatly reduced as a result, especially since everything can be completely controlled by the keyboard too.

 Take a look at the video on the site, it looks interesting, I can't wait for it to get into the Firefox main build.
-Until then, if you are restless, take a look at Ubiquity, which offers much the same, and then some.
+(Video no longer available) Until then, if you are restless, take a look at Ubiquity, which offers much the same, and then some.

 Update: Ubiquity has been retired by Mozilla.
 The technology is no longer available officially, a fan made version on the other hand is still developed by a team of volunteers which seem to be very active in continuing development of the feature.